digital-asset/docs.daml.com/docs/2.7.0/docs/high-level-intro.rst

 Why Do Multi-Party Applications Matter?
 ***************************************

-Have you ever wondered why bank transfers, stock purchases or healthcare claims take days to process?
+Have you ever wondered why bank transfers, stock purchases, or healthcare claims take days to process?
 Given our technological advances, including the speed of networks, you might expect these transactions to take less than a second to complete.
 An inefficient protocol like email takes only a few seconds to send and receive, while these important business workflows take days or weeks.

 What delays these transactions?
 The processes in question all involve multiple organizations that each keep their own records, resulting in data silos.
 The processes to ensure consistency between those data silos are complex and slow.
 When inconsistencies arise, the correction processes (sometimes referred to as reconciliation) are expensive, time-consuming and often require human intervention to determine why two parties have differing views of the result of a business interaction.
-There are a myriad of reasons for these discrepancies, including differences in data models and error handling logic, inconsistent business process implementations and system faults.
+There are myriad reasons for these discrepancies, including differences in data models and error handling logic, inconsistent business process implementations, and system faults.

 Here’s a deeper look at the problem via the example of a transfer of $100 from Alice’s account in Bank A to Bob’s account in Bank B. (Money is an easily understood example of an asset transferred between parties.
-The same problems occur in other industries with other assets, for example, healthcare claims, invoices or orders.)
+The same problems occur in other industries with other assets, for example, healthcare claims, invoices, or orders.)
 Money cannot simply appear or disappear during a transfer.
 The banks need to ensure that at some point in time, T_0, $100 are in Alice’s account, and at the next point in time, T_1, those $100 are gone from Alice’s account and present in Bob’s account – but at no point are the $100 present in both accounts or in neither account.

 In legacy systems, each bank keeps track of cash holdings independently of the other banks.
 Each bank stores data in its own private database.
 Each bank performs its own processes to validate, secure, modify, and regulate the workflows that transfer money.
 The coordination between multiple banks is highly complex.
 The banks are obligated to limit their counterparty risk - the probability that the other party in the transaction may not fulfill its part of the deal and may default on the contractual obligations.